hyperspy/hyperspy/doc/user_guide/mapped_parameters_structure.rst

     A list of the symbols of the elements composing the sample, e.g. ['B', 'N'] for a sample composed of Boron and Nitrogen.

+Xray_lines
+    type: list

+    A list of the symbols of the X-ray lines to be used for processing, e.g. ['Al_Ka', 'Ni_Lb'] for the K alpha line of Aluminum and the L beta line of Nickel.

 thickness
     type: Float

     The thickness of the sample in m.

 Splitting
 ---------